 The checklist below shows the steps an applicant (the supervisor) and student will need to follow to submit an online application to NBHRF for the Summer Studentship Grant competition:

-- Complete an updated online Common CV using the template entitled "NBHRF Template" for BOTH THE STUDENT AND THE SUPERVISOR(S)
+- Complete an updated online Canadian Common CV using the template entitled "NBHRF Template" for BOTH THE STUDENT AND THE SUPERVISOR(S),and upload in CCV attachments.

 Eligibility - Supervisor